What Is Blockchain Technology and How Does It Work?

-What is blockchain technology?
-Blockchain is a distributed ledger technology that stores data across a network of computers, making it tamper-proof, transparent, and decentralized.
-Each transaction is recorded in "blocks" linked cryptographically in a chain.
+Quick Answer: Blockchain is a distributed ledger technology that stores data across a network of computers, making it tamper-proof, transparent, and decentralized.
+Each transaction is recorded in blocks linked cryptographically in a chain.
 Originally created for Bitcoin in 2009, blockchain now powers applications in finance, healthcare, supply chain, real estate, and government systems worldwide.

 Key Takeaways